Information about Carboplatin

 How carboplatin works

-Carboplatin works by damaging the genetic material (DNA) of the cancer cells and stops their growth and multiplication.
+Carboplatin is an anti-cancer medication.
+It works by damaging the genetic material (DNA) of the cancer cells and stops their growth and multiplication.

 Common side effects of carboplatin